-When you seek care at our office, you are assured that Dr. Thomas De Siena and staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Ward and staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses high power microscopes to enhance the precision of patient care.

 Dentistry is micro-surgery.
 Using microscope that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.

 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (dental crown, tooth veneer, or tooth filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Dr. Ward chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.